-Conventional treatment options include debridement, subchondral drilling, microfracture, and abrasion arthroplasty.
-Debridement involves the removal of synovial membrane, osteophytes, loose articular debris, and diseased cartilage and is capable of producing symptomatic relief.
+Conventional treatment options include débridement, subchondral drilling, microfracture, and abrasion arthroplasty.
+Débridement involves the removal of synovial membrane, osteophytes, loose articular debris, and diseased cartilage and is capable of producing symptomatic relief.
 Subchondral drilling, microfracture, and abrasion arthroplasty attempt to restore the articular surface by inducing the growth of fibrocartilage into the chondral defect.
-Compared to the original hyaline cartilage, fibrocartilage has less capability to withstand shock or shearing force and can degenerate over time, often resulting in the return of clinical symptoms.
-Osteochondral grafts and ACI attempt to regenerate hyaline-like cartilage and thereby restore durable function.
+Compared with the original hyaline cartilage, fibrocartilage has less capability to withstand shock or shearing force and can degenerate over time, often resulting in the return of clinical symptoms.
+Osteochondral grafts and autologous chondrocyte implantation (ACI) attempt to regenerate hyaline-like cartilage and thereby restore durable function.
+Osteochondral grafts for the treatment of articular cartilage defects are not discussed in this policy.

 With ACI, a region of healthy articular cartilage is identified and biopsied through arthroscopy.
 The tissue is sent to a facility licensed by the U.S. Food and Drug Administration (FDA) where it is minced and enzymatically digested, and the chondrocytes are separated by filtration.
-The isolated chondrocytes are cultured for 11-21 days to expand the cell population, tested, and then shipped back for implantation.
+The isolated chondrocytes are cultured for 11 to 21 days to expand the cell population, tested, and then shipped back for implantation.
 With the patient under general anesthesia, an arthrotomy is performed, and the chondral lesion is excised up to the normal surrounding cartilage.
 Methods to improve the first-generation ACI procedure have been developed, including the use of a scaffold or matrix-induced autologous chondrocyte implantation (MACI) composed of biocompatible carbohydrates, protein polymers, or synthetics.
 The only FDA-approved MACI product to date is supplied in a sheet, which is cut to size and fixed with fibrin glue.
-This procedure is considered technically easier and less time consuming than the first-generation technique, which required suturing of a periosteal or collagen patch and injection of chondrocytes under the patch.
+This procedure is considered technically easier and less time-consuming than the first-generation technique, which required suturing of a periosteal or collagen patch and injection of chondrocytes under the patch.

 Desired features of articular cartilage repair procedures are the ability (1) to be implanted easily, (2) to reduce surgical morbidity, (3) not to require harvesting of other tissues, (4) to enhance cell proliferation and maturation, (5) to maintain the phenotype, and (6) to integrate with the surrounding articular tissue.
-In addition to the potential to improve the formation and distribution of hyaline cartilage, use of a scaffold with MACI eliminates the need for harvesting and suture of a periosteal or collagen patch.
+In addition to the potential to improve the formation and distribution of hyaline cartilage, use of a scaffold with ACI eliminates the need for harvesting and suture of a periosteal or collagen patch.
 A scaffold without cells may also support chondrocyte growth.

-The culturing of chondrocytes is considered by the U.S. Food and Drug Administration (FDA) to fall into the category of manipulated autologous structural cells, which are subject to a biologic licensing requirement.
-In 1997,

-Carticel® (Genzyme; now Vericel) received FDA approval for the repair of clinically significant, "...symptomatic cartilaginous defects of the femoral condyle (medial lateral or trochlear) caused by acute or repetitive trauma...."
+The culturing of chondrocytes is considered by FDA to fall into the category of manipulated autologous structural cells, which are subject to a biologic licensing requirement.
+In 1997, Carticel® (Genzyme; now Vericel) received FDA approval for the repair of clinically significant, "...symptomatic cartilaginous defects of the femoral condyle (medial lateral or trochlear) caused by acute or repetitive trauma...."

-In December 2016, MACI® (Vericel), a matrix-induced autologous chondrocyte implantation, was approved by FDA for "the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults."
+In December 2016, MACI® (Vericel), received FDA approved for "the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults."
 MACI® consists of autologous chondrocytes which are cultured onto a bioresorbable porcine-derived collagen membrane.
-In 2017, production of Carticel® was phased out and MACI® is the only ACI product that is available in the United States.
+In 2017, production of Carticel® was phased out and MACI® is the only ACI product available in the United States.